xdujiang/Atom-Localization/README.md

 ###Installation
 - Please install through Atom->Preferences->Packages: localization
+- Select your language through Packages->Localization

 ###Localization in your language
 Any translation in languages not listed above are welcome, as well as better translation for those in list.

 ###How to localize
-- Download [the json file](https://raw.github.com/pandarison/Atom-Localization/master/i18n/default.json) and replace "Your Translation" fileds.
+- Download [this json file](https://raw.github.com/pandarison/Atom-Localization/master/i18n/default.json) and replace "Your Translation" fileds.
 - You can also add translations for other menu.
 Just follow the format.
 - Put the file into /i18n under root directory of the package.
 - Add your language name to languages.json under the root directory of the package.